wp-plugins/flexytalk-widget/2.0.0/readme.txt

 * Every time you want to retrieve your offline messages, open your IM app (GTALK, GMAIL or whatever app you use), start a chat session with the BOT and send the message **!off** .
 The bot will send you a response containing all the messages you received while you were offline.
 On Premium plans, offline messages are sent directly to your mail

+== Investment Opp ==
+We are looking for investors.
+Please email us at investors@flexytalk.com